NeotokyoRebuild/neo/CONTRIBUTING.md

 #### VS2022 + CMake (Windows)
 In the CMake Target View, right-click "client (shared library)" and click on "Add Debug Configuration".
 This should generate the `src/.vs/launch.vs.json` config file.

-Modify the config to your liking; example is provided below:
+Modify the config to fix the directory paths; an example is provided below:

 ```
 {